marcelodfreitas/marcelodfreitas/README.md

 **Local Services Marketplace**

-A platform designed to connect service providers with communities such as condominiums, churches, clubs and associations.
+A platform designed to connect **service providers and communities**, including condominiums, churches, clubs and associations.

-The project focuses on creating a simple digital environment where users can discover local professionals and contact them directly.
+The project focuses on making it simple for users to discover local professionals and contact them directly.

-**Highlights**
+**Key features**

 * Authentication and user management
 * Service provider profiles